 The Pikes Peak area is the only region in the United States to house a major Army installation (Fort Carson), three Air Force installations (Peterson Air Force Base, Schriever Air Force Base and Cheyenne Mountain Air Force Station), and a leading service academy (U.S. Air Force Academy).
 The region is also home to many members of the Guard and Reserves.
 By conservative estimates, one in four residents is a former or current member of the military, making the area home to one of the highest concentrations of service members in the nation.
 More than 25,000 soldiers are stationed at Fort Carson alone—double the total from 2006.
-Our military community has also had a significant economic impact on the region, contributing approximately $5.5 billion—over one-third of the total regional economy.
+Our military community has also had a significant economic impact on the region, contributing more than $7.5 billion to the regional economy.

 The Peak Military Care Network grew out of a program undertaken by Pikes Peak Area Council of Governments that studied the regional impact of growth at Fort Carson (Fort Carson Regional Growth Plan).
-In 2011, in response to recommendations of the Growth Plan and ongoing community efforts to coordinate care for service members, veterans and their families, PPACG engaged government, military and business leaders, first responders, crisis intervention service providers, educators, nonprofit organizations and service members, veterans and family members to develop a collaborative military system of care for the Pikes Peak region.
+In 2011, in response to recommendations of the Growth Plan and ongoing community efforts to coordinate care for service members, veterans and their families, PPACG engaged government, military and business leaders, first responders, crisis intervention service providers, educators, nonprofit organizations and service members, veterans and family members to develop a collaborative military and veteran system of care for the Pikes Peak region.

 The resulting assessment report identified critical issues and many assets in region, as well as the need for a central source for information and resources and enhanced collaboration.